rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 inter-domain routing (CIDR) range of VPC D in **n.virginia** region.

-NOTE: Make sure to select the correct attachment that references the *peering* and not the *VPC attachment* type:
+NOTE: Make sure to select the correct attachment that references the *peering* and not the *VPC attachment* type.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture17.png %})

 b.
-Do the same action in the **n.virginia** region to route traffic to VPC C:
+Do the same action in the **n.virginia** region to route traffic to VPC C.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture18.png %})